-Special conditions for Critical Illness Enhanced Plus Additional Payment conditions
+Special conditions for Critical Illness Additional Payment conditions

-- If you make a claim that meets the definition of a Full Payment condition and for an Additional Payment condition at the same time, we'll only pay the claim for the Full Payment condition. - If the life assured suffers the same Additional Payment condition again, you won't be able to claim a second time. - If the life assured were to suffer a different illness which we cover, you could make another claim. - On a joint life policy, both lives assured can claim for the same Additional Payment condition.
+- If you make a claim that meets the definition for a critical illness Full Payment condition and for an Additional Payment condition at the same time, we'll only pay the claim for the critical illness Full Payment condition. - If the life assured suffers the same Additional Payment condition again, you won't be able to claim a second time.
+If the life assured were to suffer a different illness which we cover, you could make another claim. - If this is a joint life policy, the other life assured could claim for the same Additional Payment condition.

-Special conditions for Critical Illness Benefit Uplift and Critical Illness Enhanced Plus Additional Payment conditions
+Special conditions for Critical Illness Full Payment and Additional Payment conditions